Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Question: What is meant by CSS frameworks?

-Answer: CSS frameworks are pre-planned libraries, allowing a more convenient web page styling which is also compliant to standards.
+Answer: CSS frameworks are pre-planned libraries, allowing a more convenient web page styling which is also compliant with standards.

 Question: Give a few examples of modules found in the present version of CSS.

 Answer: Some of the commonly used modules in CSS include: